 greenhouse or hoop house or indoor location with natural light.

-Present your alternatives to your class and/or community.
+Present your alternatives to your class and community.
 See if a demonstration Aquaponics system exists in your town.
 If not, see if you can get one started!

-What three fish are commonly used in aquaponic systems?
+- Three fish commonly used in aquaponic systems are

 - Growing Power Aquaponics System